The Best Accuracy Measurement for Captions Yet: The NER Model

 Popular platforms like YouTube have received criticism from the deaf community about their inaccurate computer-generated captions, sparking movements like deaf activist Rikki Poynter’s #nomoreCRAPtions.

-But there are distinctions to be made between the accuracy of computer-generated captions (not so good) and human-generated captions (usually very good) – which we have explored in this article.
+But there are distinctions to be made between the accuracy of computer-generated captions (not so good) and human-generated captions (usually very good).

 And perhaps even more importantly when it comes to quality, we need to understand the systems used to measure the accuracy of captions.